-Reading specialist and former educator Kathy Doherty perfectly blends inventive upcycling and STEAM elements with a delightful story in this wonderfully charismatic picture book.
-Illustrator Kristyna Litten brings the world to life with incredible settings and empathetic characters.
+Reading specialist and former educator Kathy Doherty blends upcycling and STEAM with a delightful story and wordplay in this charismatic picture book that’s ideal for read alouds.
+Illustrator Kristyna Litten brings the charming world to life with detailed, imaginative art and characters.

 Publication Date: 4/1/2021